 Quilted EMBrace has an active Facebook page too.
 It is a closed group.... simply ask for membership to share your quilts, patterns and experiences.

 Quilters Cache is a great resource for 12" block patterns.
 Click here to access these patterns.

-Quilts will be collected at either the MQX show booth or MQX Merchandise booth in Manchester, NH (inside the Expo Center) and at the Friday Night Dinner on Friday, April 7th.
+Quilts will be collected at either the MQX show booth or MQX Merchandise booth in Springfield (just inside the Plaza Exhibit Hall) and at the Friday Night Dinner on Friday, September 29th.
 They may also be mailed to MQX EMBrace, P.O.
 Box 490, Hampton Falls, NH 03844.

 Quilted EMbrace Patterns: click on the quilt name to access the pattern PDF

 Remember that these wheelchair quilts will be for either women or men.

 Have fun with color or go scrappy!